Managing Python Packages

 Separate Requirements and Constraints

-Since not all statements allowed by requirements.txt
+Since not all statements allowed by requirements.txt are allowed by constraints.txt, it may be

 necessary to declare requirements and constraints separately.
 For example, it is not possible to

-specify extras like pandas[excel]
+specify extras like pandas[excel] in constraints files.

 with Requirements(